oss-aspen/8Knot/README.md

 ## Usage Examples

-If you would like to see the current state of our application, we would love any user-stories or bug-reports from visiting our alpha-deployment!
+If you would like to see the current state of our application, we would love any user-stories or bug-reports from visiting our current deployment!

 [8Knot](https://eightknot.osci.io/)